 1 byte, 2 bytes, 4 bytes, and 8 bytes.

 It will give you the number of active transactions for the current user.

 It is query bound.

-Before images refers to the changes that are rolled back on if a transaction is rolled back.
+Before images refer to the changes that are rolled back on if a transaction is rolled back.
 After images are used to roll forward and enforce a transaction.
-Using the before images is called the undo activity.
-Using after images is called the redo activity.
+Using the before images are called the undo activity.
+Using after images are called the redo activity.

 If you use TOP 3 WITH TIES *, it will return the rows, that have a similarity in each of their columns with any of the column values from the returned result set.